A person’s educational qualifications can influence their health status and health outcomes. Higher levels of education can lead to:

 Over the past decade from 2012 to 2021:

 - the proportion of Indigenous school students in Year 5 who were at or above the national minimum standards increased for numeracy (13%) and spelling (9.9%).
 Likewise, the proportion of Indigenous students at or above the national minimum standards increased for Year 7 in spelling (5.7%) and Year 3 in reading (11%).

 - the proportion of Indigenous students staying in school from the first year of secondary school (Year 7 in most states and territories, and Year 8 in South Australia) to Year 12 increased by 7.9 percentage points to 59%.

 Educational attainment among Indigenous Australians was highest in Major cities.
-In 2018–19, among Indigenous Australians:
+In the 2021 Census, among Indigenous Australians:

 Educational achievement for all students decreases with increasing remoteness, and this disparity is more significant for Indigenous than non-Indigenous students.